-You don’t need to be experienced to enjoy the activity, as guides take time teaching, demonstrating, and helping you along the way as you learn how to repell and move through the water.
+You don’t need to be experienced to enjoy the activity, as guides take time teaching, demonstrating, and helping you along the way as you learn how to repel and move through the water.
 You just need to be ready for excitement!

 It’s an unforgettable activity that you’ll hear fellow travelers in Baños raving about.

-What could be better than sailing above the lush forests and raging rivers of Baños for a birds-eye view of this spectacular destination.
+What could be better than sailing above the lush forests and raging rivers of Baños for a birds-eye view of this spectacular destination?
 Ziplining is a favorite activity in Baños, and the nearby ziplining course is excellent.
 There are six ziplines that will take you throughout the forest, and prices are extremely affordable for such an excellent ziplining excursion.

 Headed to Mindo later on in your Ecuador itinerary?
 I personally enjoyed the ziplining in Mindo better than I did in Baños, though both excursions are fantastic!
 Ziplining is one of the best things to do in Mindo, and a highlight of a trip to the cloud forest.

-9. Day Trip to the Amazon Rainforest
+9. Take a Day Trip to the Amazon Rainforest

 Baños sits on the edge of the Amazon Rainforest, so a day trip to the Amazon is a highlight for many travelers.
 You’ll find organized excursions into the Amazon that leave from Baños frequently, and are quite comprehensive.

-Amazon trips from Baños usually include an excellent mix of activities including a jungle walk where you’ll learn about and see the biodiversity of Ecuador first hand, visit an indigenous community, try Amazonian foods, swim in the river, and more.
+Amazon trips from Baños usually include an excellent mix of activities including a jungle walk where you’ll learn about and see the biodiversity of Ecuador firsthand, visit an indigenous community, try Amazonian foods, swim in the river, and more.